karolNiedziela/SharedHome/README.md

 # SharedHome

-The purpose of the application is to share shopping lists, bills, checking monthly expenses between home groupmembers or for your own control.
+Share recurring house problems in one place for all residents of the home.Control and share shopping lists, bills, check monthly expenses within your home group or for yourself.

 ### Current State
 App is during development, currently working on backend and frontend in Angular.